yukti99/yukti99/README.md

 - :woman_student: I am pursuing MS in Computer Science at <a href="https://www.columbia.edu/">Columbia University, New York </a> with a current GPA of 4.0/4.0.
 - :woman_student: I have completed my B.Tech. from <a href="https://mnit.ac.in/">Malaviya National Institute of Technology, Jaipur</a> with a CGPA of 9.31/10.0.
-- 💻 I have worked as a Software Engineer Intern at <a href="https://www.justworks.com/">Justworks, Inc., New York</a> where I used technologies like Ruby on Rails, GraphQL and React.
-- 💻 Previously, I have worked as a Software Engineer Intern at <a href="https://www.jpmorganchase.com/">JPMorgan Chase & Co.</a> and as a Software Intern at <a href="https://cris.org.in/">Centre for Railways Information Systems, New Delhi.</a>
+- 💻 Previously, I have worked as a Software Engineer Intern at <a href="https://www.justworks.com/">Justworks, Inc., New York</a> where I used technologies like Ruby on Rails, GraphQL and React.
+I have also worked as a Software Engineer Intern at <a href="https://www.jpmorganchase.com/">JPMorgan Chase & Co.</a> and as a Software Intern at <a href="https://cris.org.in/">Centre for Railways Information Systems, New Delhi.</a>
 - :woman_technologist: I am a Computer Science enthusiast who strives to exploit Software Engineering and Machine Learning to develop user-friendly applications aimed at solving real-world problems.
 - :woman_technologist: I am a Full Stack Developer, Backend Software Engineer and Mobile App developer.
 - :girl: I have actively volunteered for various NGO's like HOPE of People Everywhere and organized education and child rights awareness campaigns.